neebit1234/com3529-2024/README.md

 **The practical sessions are designed to prepare you with exercises that will be similar to questions asked in the exam**.

 The exam may feature questions **requiring you to write Java code**.
-In this questions you will be expected to write code that is syntactically correct, including writing JUnit tests that may require calls to methods in libraries studied in the module.
+In these questions, you will be expected to write **syntactically correct code**, including writing JUnit tests that may require calls to methods in libraries studied in the module.